Dawson Cram

 Dawson Kevin Cram (born September 12, 2001) is an American professional stock car racing driver, mechanic, and team owner.
-He last competed part-time in the NASCAR Xfinity Series, driving the No. 74 Chevrolet Camaro SS for Mike Harmon Racing, and part-time in the NASCAR Craftsman Truck Series, driving the No. 74 Toyota Tundra TRD Pro for MHR.
-He has previously competed in the ARCA Menards Series.
+He currently competes part-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 74 Chevrolet SS for Mike Harmon Racing, the No. 35 Chevrolet SS for Joey Gase Motorsports with Scott Osteen, and the No. 47 Chevrolet SS for Team Stange Racing with MHR.
+He has previously competed in the NASCAR Craftsman Truck Series and the ARCA Menards Series.

 From 2017 to 2021, Cram ran for his own race team that he co-owned with his family, being the youngest team owner in NASCAR history at only the age of 16.

 Racing career

 Early career

 In 2007, at the age of five, Cram started racing in Mini Dwarf race cars in his hometown, San Diego, California.
 He later moved to Mooresville, North Carolina and started to race in the INEX Bandolero Series.
 After winning thirteen times in Bandoleros, he made the move to legend cars in 2014.
 His racing slate in 2017 included various starts in legends cars, Super Trucks, and late models in the Whelen All-American Series and an attempt at a NASCAR Camping World Truck Series event.